 Scottish National Gallery Prints and Drawings Study Room

-Other highlights include drawings by Blake, Gainsborough, Leonardo, Poussin, Ramsay, Raphael, Rubens, Seurat and Wilkie, plus works by Dürer, Rembrandt, Piranesi, Goya and Scottish printmakers D.Y.
+Highlights include drawings by Leonardo, Raphael, Poussin, Rubens, Seurat, Blake, Gainsborough, Ramsay and Wilkie, as well as prints by Dürer, Rembrandt, Piranesi, Goya and Scottish printmakers D.Y.
 Cameron and William Strang.

-To visit the Study Room, please contact the Study Room by telephone or email or ask at the Main Information Desk.
+To visit, please contact us by telephone or email or ask at the Main Information Desk to make an appointment

 Adult education initiatives and groups are actively encouraged to use the Prints and Drawings Collection and Study Room.
 Group visits must be pre-booked and numbers are limited: please contact us to make an appointment.